-Personal Injury Protection (PIP) Insurance: Coverage Explained
+Personal Injury Protection (PIP) Insurance Coverage Explained for 2026

 Personal injury protection (PIP) is essential auto insurance that covers medical bills, lost wages, and other related costs, regardless of fault.
 Available from USAA for as low as $10 a month, personal injury protection coverage goes beyond a health policy.
 Find out if PIP insurance is required in your state.